Your Search for the Right Eye Doctor Stops Here

-- Do you have keratoconus or pellucid and is it greatly impacting your vision?
+- Do you have keratoconus or another corneal condition that is greatly impacting your vision?

-- Did your doctor tell you that you must have a corneal transplant?
+- Did your doctor tell you that you must have surgery, like INTACS, corneal crosslinking, or a corneal transplant?

-- Are you worried you won’t pass your DMV test or are unsafe to drive (especially at night time?)
+- Are you worried you won’t pass your DMV test or are unsafe to drive safely especially at night time?

-- Does keratoconus make you feel down and depressed because you’re having trouble reading, driving, or performing your daily activities?
+- Does keratoconus make you feel down and depressed because it’s affected your ability to live life to the fullest?